achinth-b/achinth-b.github.io/content/posts/zohran-cantillion.md

 ## Why does this make people sour on "capitalism"?

-* The curent financial system's plumbing privileges asset owners: the first beneficiaries are dealers, banks, and large instittions that sell assets to central banks ror raise money cheaply on capital markets. [^10] [^11]
+* The current financial system's plumbing privileges asset owners: the first beneficiaries are dealers, banks, and large institutions that sell assets to central banks or raise money cheaply on capital markets. [^10] [^11]

 * These benefits arrive via asset prices first, and not wages or broad consumer demand. [^1] [^2]